 Any existing advertising materials containing superseded information should be withdrawn or updated to ensure consistency and minimise confusion (e.g. website, flyers, social media posts).

 Includes information about funding:

-Choose an item. - Advertising includes details about any government funding; debts, obligations, or loss of entitlements; subsidies or support arrangements; associated with the training.
+Advertising includes details about any government funding; debts, obligations, or loss of entitlements; subsidies or support arrangements; associated with the training.

 Consent and permissions: